Itgoesup/PDF-Text-Input-All-Pages-/README.md

-# Mass PDF Page Text Input
+# PDF Merger

-## Request: To place a certain text in every page of all pdf documents in a folder/current directory
-### Instructions:
-1. Edit the font,style,coordinates and text in the python file
-2. Make sure the page size is correct (it is set to A1 now)
+This Python script merges multiple PDF files into one.
+It uses the PyPDF2 and Reportlab libraries to manipulate PDFs and create a watermark.

+## Prerequisites

+1.Python 3.x

+2.PyPDF2

+3.Reportlab

+## Usage/Examples

-3. Add the PDF files you want into the same directory
+Place the PDF files you want to merge in the same directory as the script.
-4. Run the script!